7 Best Ways: How to Sharpen a Knife Without a Sharpener

 If you are a prepper or survivalist, you know the importance of sharpening knives.
 In an emergency, that applies to how do you sharpen your blade without a sharpener?

-Knives can go dull for many reasons and isn’t always an opportunity to get them sharpened professionally.
+Knives can go dull for many reasons, and there isn't always an opportunity to get them sharpened professionally.

 Several ways don't require any tools at all!